-EET 300 - Engineering Technology Project Management
+EET 300 - Engineering Technology Project Management 3 semester credit hours

 This course focuses on an overview of the roles, responsibilities, and management methods of the technology project manager.
-The course assumes no prior knowledge in management techniques and is intended to teach students how to develop approaches and styles of management for Engineering Technology projects.
+The course assumes no prior knowledge in management techniques and is intended to teach students how to develop approaches and styles of management for

+Engineering Technology projects.
 The course assumes a basic understanding of analysis techniques.
+Prerequisite: Approval of Academic Advisor